 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Big Cabin is worth considering.

-The per capita income in Big Cabin in 2022 was $24,184, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
-This equates to an annual income of $96,736 for a family of four.
+The per capita income in Big Cabin in 2022 was $26,762, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $107,048 for a family of four.
 However, Big Cabin contains both very wealthy and poor people as well.
+Big Cabin also has one of the higher rates of people living in poverty in the nation, with 32.48% of its population below the federal poverty line.

 Big Cabin is an extremely ethnically-diverse town.
 The people who call Big Cabin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Big Cabin residents report their race to be White, followed by Native American.
-Important ancestries of people in Big Cabin include German, Irish, English, Swedish, and Nigerian.
+Important ancestries of people in Big Cabin include Irish, German, English, Swedish, and Scottish.

 The most common language spoken in Big Cabin is English.
 Other important languages spoken here include Italian and African languages.